-- 1. If a new axle is to be installed, remove the following from the old axle and install them on the new one. - The steer cylinders.
+- 1. If a new axle is to be installed, remove the following from the old axle and install them on the new one. - a.
+The steer cylinders.
 Refer to Steer Cylinders in this section. - b.
 The rear wheels not centered switch actuator bracket (rear axle only). - 2.
-Position the axle under the crane on jacks which are capable of handling the weight of the axle. - Raise the axle into place and secure with the eight attaching capscrews, washers and nuts.
-Torque the capscrews; see Fasteners and Torque Values, page 1-11. - 4.
+Position the axle under the crane on jacks which are capable of handling the weight of the axle. - 3.
+Raise the axle into place and secure with the eight attaching capscrews, washers and nuts.
+Torque the capscrews.
+Refer to Fasteners and Torque Values, page 1-12. - 4.
 Install the wheels onto the axle.
-Refer to Wheels and Tires, page 8-7. - 5.
-Connect the hydraulic lines to the steer cylinder as tagged during removal. - Connect the hydraulic brake line to each wheel as marked during removal. - 7.
+Refer to Wheels and Tires in this section. - 5.
+Connect the hydraulic lines to the steer cylinder as tagged during REMOVAL. - 6.
+Connect the hydraulic brake line to each wheel as marked during removal. - 7.
 On the left side of the rear axle only, connect the electrical wires to the rear wheels not centered switch.
-Refer to Rear Steer Indicator Adjustment Procedure, page 8-5 and adjust the switch. - 8.
+Refer to Rear Steer Indicator Adjustment in this subsection and adjust the switch. - 8.
 Connect the drive line to the applicable axle.
-Refer to Drive Lines, page 7-21. - 9.
+Refer to Drive Lines in Section 7 POWER TRAIN. - 9.
 Refer to Brake System in this section and bleed the hydraulic brake system.